 The Child Friendly Cities Summit consists of two and a half days of technical discussions (15–17 October) and culminates in a Mayors’ Summit (18 October).
 The full agenda for the Summit is now available online !

-On Monday 14 October and Tuesday 15 October, UNICEF and Child Friendly Cities in Germany, Finland and Switzerland will organize field trips, which offer an opportunity to see child-friendly projects in real life and meet local professionals working with children and young people.
+On Monday 14 October and Tuesday 15 October, UNICEF and Child Friendly Cities in Germany, Finland and Switzerland will organize study visits, which offer an opportunity to see child-friendly projects in real life and meet local professionals working with children and young people.
 Please note that spaces for these visits are limited.